What Is This Thing Called “Value”?

 How to have a conversation about what value means to you and your stakeholders

-Pick up any book about Scrum or Agile software development, read a blog about it or talk to someone about it, and you’ll likely be overwhelmed by an avalanche of vague, abstract concepts like “technical debt”, “Agile”, “commitment”, “Done” and “shippable increment”.
+You can pick up any book about Scrum or Agile, read a blog about it or talk to someone about it, and you’ll be overwhelmed by abstract terms like “technical debt”, “Agile”, “commitment”, “Done” and “shippable increment”.

 In this post I explain why this is tricky.
 I will also attempt to operationalize value into more meaningful categories and provide a cheatsheet for use when preparing your Product Backlog (see below).

-In the Scrum Framework, it is important that Scrum Teams frequently delivers a valuable Increment.
+In the Scrum Framework, it is important for Scrum Teams to deliver a valuable Increment as frequently as they can — at least once per Sprint.
 Without this, it is difficult to learn about what else is needed and to reduce the risk of complex work.
-In the Scrum Team, the Product Owner is responsible for maximizing the value of the work done by the Development Team.
-You’ll probably nod in agreement here.
-But what does it mean in the real world?
+The Product Owner is responsible for maximizing the value of the work done by the Development Team.
+While that sounds very true on the surface, what does that mean in the real world?
 What does it mean in your own work environment?
-Your company or organization?
-Can you answer these questions:
+Can you answer these questions?

-- How can you state with certainty that something valuable was delivered by your Development Team?
+- How can you state with certainty when value was delivered by your Scrum Team?
+What would you need to observe or see happening?

-- What does “maximizing value” mean in terms of behavior and decisions?
+- What does “maximizing value” mean in terms of behavior and decisions that a Scrum Team makes?

-- How do you know which items on the Product Backlog are more valuable than others?
+- How does a Scrum Team decide which items on the Product Backlog are more valuable than others?
+What do they base these decisions on?

-- Whose perspective do we take when deciding what has ‘value’?
+- Whose perspective do you take when deciding what has “value”?

 Business value is an informal term that includes all forms of value that determine the health and well-being of the firm in the long run.